uki00a/fresh-testing-library/README.md

-A thin wrapper to [@testing-library/preact](https://github.com/testing-library/preact-testing-library) for testing a fresh applications
+A thin wrapper to [@testing-library/preact](https://github.com/testing-library/preact-testing-library) for testing a fresh application.

 ## Usage

 At first, you need to add this library as a dependency to `deno.json` or `import_map.json`:

 ```jsonc
   // ...